-Starting in September and haven’t applied for funding yet?
+Starting your course in September and haven’t applied for funding yet?

 For full time undergraduate students there are a range of financial options available if you’re considering studying with us – including tuition fee and maintenance loans, scholarships and bursaries.
 The Student Loan Company’s student finance calculator (opens in new window) is a useful tool to see how much you could receive.

 Applications for part time and postgraduate funding open in late Spring.
-Visit student finance on the gov.uk website (opens in new window) to find out more about the application process and eligibility criteria.
+Visit student finance on the gov.uk website (opens in new window) to find out more about the application processes and eligibility criteria.

 You or your parents/guardian/partner may be asked to provide evidence to support your funding application, so it’s important to check your emails and ensure this is provided promptly.

 There are no age limits on eligibility for tuition fee loans and means-tested maintenance loans for undergraduate study, so mature students can apply – provided you're studying for your first degree.
 If you have any questions contact our Gateway team at: firstname.lastname@example.org.